alyssahondrade/ml-perspectives-on-voice-disorder-diagnosis/markdown/process.md

 4. Rename `base` back to `diagnosis`.

-### Feature Engineering
+### Metadata Feature Engineering

 #### Reflux Indicated
 Created `reflux_indicated` column, based on domain knowledge ([Source](https://melbentgroup.com.au/wp-content/uploads/2015/10/MEG-Reflux-Severity-Index-RSI.pdf)):

 > Normative data suggests that a RSI of greater than or equal to 13 is clinically significant.

-> Therefore, a RSI > 13 may be indicative of significant reflux disease.
+Therefore, a RSI > 13 may be indicative of significant reflux disease.

 #### Voice Handicap Index (VHI Impact) Z-Score